Mikuaria/serious_projects/ReadMe.txt

+V 1.0

+Made by Gael Ettendorff (Gakuiyo on github)

+Made as a personal project for an exam

+Feel free to download it and change whatever you want or just use it for your projects

+If you wants to modify it, don't forget to put this readme in it

+Unity version : 2020.3.25f1

+////////////////////////////////////////////////////////////

-COMANDES GAMEPLAY
+GAMEPLAY INPUTS

-ZQSD deplacement
+ZQSD - Move
-Espace Sauter
-clic gauche tirer
+Space - Jump
+Left click - Shoot
-A spell
+A - Use spell

-COMMANDES EDITEUR

-Scroll molette changer la vitesse de déplacement
-AE monter / descendre

-Clic droit et drag pour bouger la cam

-F1 changer de State
+EDIT INPUTS

+Scroll wheel - Change camera moving speed
+A / E - Go up / down

+Right click and drag - Move camera

+DATA INPUTS

+F1 - Change tool state

-F2 Save data
+F2 - Save data

-F3 Load data
+F3 - Load data

-F4 Load Enemy data
+F4 - Load Enemy data